Slideshow: Surprising Things You Didn't Know About Dogs and Cats

 Fact: Dogs Have a Look of Love

 When your dog locks eyes with you, it may genuinely be a look of love, and not simply a form of begging.
 Dogs can develop this atypical behavior with close human companions -- while between dogs or with a strange person, a direct stare is a threat.
-Of course not every glance from Fido is loving -- he may simply want your dinner.
-Or, if his body is tense and ears flattened, he may be telling you to back off.
+Of course not every glance from Fido is loving -- they may simply want your dinner.
+Or, if their body is tense and ears flattened, they may be telling you to back off.

 Fact: Cats May Love Too Much